rancher/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

 :::info

-If you've upgraded from an older Rancher version to v2.7.0, uninstalled built-in extensions are no longer listed under the **Available** tab, unless you've manually imported them.
+In v2.7.0, the built-in extensions aren't displayed under the **Available** tab.
+Therefore, you'll need to manually add the desired repos to install extensions.

 :::
 <br/>